MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 1. Download the package from https://aka.ms/getteams.
 2. Install using one of the following:
-    - Open the package using Red Hat Package Management Tool and go through self-guided Linux app installation process
+    - Open the package using Red Hat Package Management Tool and go through self-guided Linux app installation process.
-    - Or if you love Terminal, type: sudo yum install **`teams download file`**
+    - Or if you love Terminal, type: `sudo yum install **teams download file**`

 You can launch Teams via Activities or via Terminal by typing "Teams"